ravinderjangra/safe-getting-started-dotnet/README.md

 ## Further Help

 Get your developer related questions clarified on the [SAFE Dev Forum](https://forum.safedev.org/).
-If you're looking to share any other ideas or thoughts on the SAFE Network you can reach out on [SAFE Network Forum](https://safenetforum.org/).
+If you're looking to share any other ideas or thoughts on the SAFE Network you can reach out on the [SAFE Network Forum](https://safenetforum.org/).

 ## Contribution